protontypes/open-sustainable-technology/README.md

 - [DeepTreeAttention](https://github.com/weecology/DeepTreeAttention) - Hyperspectral Image Classification with Attention Aided CNNs.
 - [rebird](https://github.com/ropensci/rebird) - rebird is a package to interface with the eBird webservices a real-time, online bird checklist program.
 - [rredlist](https://github.com/ropensci/rredlist) - R client for the IUCN Red List of threatened and endangered species.
+- [OpenSimRoot](https://gitlab.com/rootmodels/OpenSimRoot) - is a source code for simulating root architecture, nutrient and water uptake and more.

 ### Ice and Poles
 - [Planet Snowcover](https://github.com/acannistra/planet-snowcover) -  is a project that pairs airborne lidar and Planet Labs satellite imagery with cutting-edge computer vision techniques to identify snow-covered area at unprecedented spatial and temporal resolutions.